Skip to content

 Important Note

-• Network Ports, Configuration, Server Groups, Schedular Hints, and Metadata: tab: Ignore these tabs for now.
+Network Ports, Configuration, Server Groups, Schedular Hints, and Metadata: tab: Please ignore these tabs as these are not important and only for advance setup.

 How to use 'Configuration' tab